Follow Us :

 A chromatogram is interpreted by analysing the axes, identifying the peaks, and evaluating their characteristics such as Retention Time, Peak Shape, Peak Height and Area.

 In this article, I will explain how to read and interpret chromatograms, focusing on key elements like retention time, peak area, resolution, and common troubleshooting tips.
+By the end, you will be equipped to confidently answer key questions such as:

 How to Read A Chromatogram?